deki80/random-name-api/README.md

 # random-name-api
 Custom Single Page App

 Playing around with vanilla JavaScript on front-end and Node / Express on backend.

+Imitating Single Page Application's rendering on client behavior, with vanilla JavaScript.
+Backend data fetched with the fetch API.

 # Development